By: Communications and Marketing Staff, ISU Communications and Marketing Staff

 Writer: Dave Taylor, media relations director, Office of Communications and Marketing, Indiana State University, 812-237-3743 or email@example.com

-In between mountains of paperwork required to start a new academic program, Lori Walton, associate professor of applied medicine and rehabiliation, has secured international partnerships for students to take advantage of when the program starts next year.
+In between mountains of paperwork required to start a new academic program, Lori Walton, associate professor of applied medicine and rehabilitation, has secured international partnerships for students to take advantage of when the program starts.